k78ma/quartz/content/ML/Batch Gradient Descent.md

 Picking $k$ unique points at random from a large data-set is potentially computationally difficult.
 An alternative strategy, if you have an efficient procedure for randomly shuffling the data set (or randomly shuffling a list of indices into the data set) is to operate in a loop, roughly as follows:

 ![[Batch Gradient Descent.png|552]]

+The term **epoch** is used to refer to one iteration through the training data.
+Sometimes it is also used to mean "one batch".